 First of all, the reflectivity of the roof is primary.
 This means that sunlight and heat are reflected away from the structure with a highly reflective color and material.
 It’s a combination of the two that achieves this and can be the difference between night and day regarding keeping heat away from the building.

 The technical name for this is SRI which stands for Solar Reflectance Index.
 This is a benchmark by how we measure the heat from the sun.
 Again, a combination of factors such as roof color and material.
-In addition the next parameter is called emissivity also known as thermal emittance.
+Also, the next parameter is called emissivity is known as thermal emittance.
 This is how we measure how much heat the roof absorbs.
-Top of the list of materials via this index are asphalt and metal which can absorb upwards of 80% or more.
+Top of the list of materials via this index is asphalt and metal which can absorb upwards of 80% or more.

-So, there are options for an energy efficient roof.
-You need to talk to a specialist, do a little research and fine tune everything for final safety and equity you can live with.
+So, there are options for an energy-efficient roof.
+You need to talk to a specialist, do a little research, and fine-tune everything for final safety and the equity you can live with.

 Are you interested in getting an energy-efficient, Florida-friendly tile or metal roof?
 Call Done Rite Roofing for an in-depth roofing quote today.